-We incurred severance costs during the first half of 2023 due to the reduction of headcount, as we shift our business to a capital-light model.
+We incurred severance costs during 2023 due to the reduction of headcount, as we shift our business to a capital-light model.
 Severance costs are recorded in selling, general and administrative expenses in the condensed consolidated statements of operations, with an immaterial amount recorded in cost of sales, and in accrued salaries, wages, and employee benefits in our condensed consolidated balance sheets.